View Edward Conrad's Obituary on RepublicanHerald.com and share memories

 |

 Edward J. Conrad, 81, of Shenandoah, passed away Thursday, Nov.
-19, at Ridgeview Healthcare and Rehabilitation Center.
+19, at Ridgeview Healthcare and Rehabilitation Center, Shenandoah Heights.

 Edward was born April 29, 1939, in Mahanoy City, a son of the late Anna (Magach) and Peter Conrad.